Birger Forell

-Birger Forell (September 27, 1893 in Söderhamn, Sweden - July 4, 1958 in Borås, Sweden) was a priest.
-He supported refugees, deported and prisoners of war during the Second World War and afterwards.
+Birger Forell (September 27, 1893 in Söderhamn, Sweden – July 4, 1958 in Borås, Sweden) was a Swedish Lutheran priest.
+He supported refugees and prisoners of war during the Second World War and afterwards.

+Forell was one of the main influences at the Norton Prisoner of War camp in Norton, Cuckney England.
+Its students included Jurgen Moltmann who later became an eminent theologian.

 There is a memorial dedicated to him in the Swedish Church in Berlin.
 In 1993, a postage stamp was released to commemorate his 100th birthday.